 Learn More About Enhancing Outcomes for Cardiothoracic Patients

 ClearFlow is advocating for the establishment of Standards and Guidelines to encourage active maintenance of chest tube patency in the first 24 hours post-surgery.
-To that end, we’ve developed several educational programs intended to help improve outcomes and promote healing in your cardiothoracic patients.
+To that end, we’ve developed clinical training and educational programs intended to help improve outcomes and promote healing in your cardiothoracic surgery patients.